Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Task and Methodology

-For LLMs on tasks with definitive answers, like mathematical reasoning, this reward can be calculated using a rule-based verifiable reward function.
-By applying a reward to the thinking process and using the GRPO algorithm, DeepSeek-R1 ~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} can provide both final answers and the logical reasoning process that leads to them.
-This approach can be extended to VLMs by converting visual metrics into tailored reward signals.
-Recently, there are some works that adapt GRPO for vision-language tasks by engineering task-specific rewards, such as VLM-R1 ~\citep{shen2025vlmr1stablegeneralizabler1style}, Visual-RFT \citep{liu2025visualrftvisualreinforcementfinetuning}, Seg-Zero \citep{liu2025segzeroreasoningchainguidedsegmentation}, etc.
+For LLMs on tasks with definitive answers, like mathematical reasoning, the reward can be calculated using a rule-based verifiable reward function.
+Building on GRPO, DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} demonstrates that such rewards enable models to produce both final answers and coherent reasoning traces.
+This approach has been successfully extended to VLMs by converting visual metrics into tailored reward signals~\citep{shen2025vlmr1stablegeneralizabler1style,liu2025segzeroreasoningchainguidedsegmentation,liu2025visualrftvisualreinforcementfinetuning}.